-Daisy-shaped flowers are the cheerful workhorse of the flower garden.
+Daisy-shaped flowers are the cheerful workhorses of the flower garden.
 Daisies remind of the sun and have an energizing effect on us.
 Since the daisy family, Asteraceae, is one of the largest plant families, there are more daisy-shaped flowers to choose from than any other shape!
-Let's explore the different kinds of daisies from the classic to the colorful!
+Let’s explore the different kinds of daisies from the classic to the colorful!

 Daisies and all daisy-like flowers are from the Asteraceae family—aster meaning “star” in Greek, after their flower’s shape.
 Daisies come in many shapes including spires, trumpets, bells, globes, flattops, umbrellas, fountains or weepers.
 Daisies are usually easy to spot with their classic petals radiating out from a center eye.
 That eye is actually made up of a cluster of hundreds of tiny florets, making it a composite flower, hence the alternate family name Compositae.

 There are daisies native to most temperate areas of the globe and many have found their way into our gardens.
 Some are annuals while others are perennial.
 Some are early spring bloomers while others are among the last flowers to blossom in the fall.
 Some prefer poor dry soil and full sun while other do best in moist shady locations.
 There is a daisy for situation!
 Here are a few of my favorites you may want to try:

 Also known as Leopard’s Bane, Doronium daisies are the first daisy to bloom in my garden.
 Their bright yellow flowers appearing in early May atop plants that are only about 18 inches tall.
 Like an ephemeral, it blooms before the trees leaf out taking advantage of spring sunlight.
 Later the leaves create the moist shade the plants need.
 Even with that shade they may disappear in summer but not to fret, they’ll be back again first thing in the spring!